On large Sidon sets: Introduction

 The main research question on Sidon sets in $\binvn{t}$ is to find sets of large size.
-For dimensions $t\geq 11$, the maximum size is unknown.
-Therefore, \begin{itemize} \item either improve the lower bound by giving new constructions \item or improve the upper bound by new arguments. \end{itemize}
+For dimensions $t\geq 11$, the maximum size is unknown (see \tabref{tab:SidonSizesOverview}).
+Consequently, it is interesting to improve lower bounds by constructions, as well as upper bounds by theoretical arguments.